croquet/microverse/docs/QuickStart.md

 ### Install Packages and start Microverse

 Set up the local servers.
-In a terminal window, change to the microverse-builder folder then run the `npm install` command to install packages:
+In a terminal window, change to the microverse folder then run the `npm install` command to install packages:
-* `cd microverse-builder` (or the directory where the microverse-builder repo was downloaded.)
+* `cd microverse` (or the directory where the microverse repo was downloaded.)
 * `npm install`

 Start the local servers.
 In the same terminal window, run `npm start` to start the servers.